omarkhater/ECEN743-SP24-HW04/README.md

 ### Credits

-This homework code was assembled by past course assistant [Dr. Desik Rengarajan](https://github.com/DesikRengarajan).
+This homework code was assembled by [Dr. Desik Rengarajan](https://github.com/DesikRengarajan).